suhl2DOTxyz/discify/README.md

 | Decrease Volume | `Num -` |
 | Toggle In-Game Music | `Num 1` |

-All bindings can be remapped from the standard Minecraft Controls screen under the **Blockify** category.
+All bindings can be remapped from the standard Minecraft Controls screen under the **Discify** category.

 ### Commands